webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
-I'm a UI Architect with a solid technical experience building web applications for companies in San Francisco Bay Area.
-As a hands-on web developer I work with clients on consulting basis to meet their technical objectives with quality code and on time.
+I'm a UI Architect, web developer, entrepreneur with solid technical experience building modern web applications with performance, scalability, security, responsiveness and accessibility in mind.
+I work with clients in San Francisco Bay Area and outside to help them achieve their technical goals.
 I always keep my skills fresh by staying on top of the latest technologies, industry trends and practices.
+My projects cover data visualization, APIs, various UI frameworks, responsive design and more.
 I would love to learn your company's needs.
 Please reach out.

 * 18 + years of solid web development experience
 * I work with modern technologies